2022 Andover tornado: Tornado summary

 The powerful tornado retained EF3 intensity as it continued to the north-northeast and crossed U.S. Route 54, striking a vacant pet supplies business on the other side of the highway.
 The building was completely destroyed and swept from its slab foundation, though it lacked interior walls.
 A couple of adjacent homes and buildings suffered severe damage, while nearby trees were twisted, stripped of their branches, and sustained significant debarking.
 Moving almost due-north, the tornado then weakened back to high-end EF2 strength as it badly damaged a house, destroyed an outbuilding, snapped trees, and moved across a series of open fields as it narrowly missed Andover City Hall.
 It regained EF3 strength once again as it crossed East 13th Street in the northeastern part of Andover and struck a subdivision, where multiple homes had their roofs and exterior walls removed, or were swept away with only their subfloors remaining.
 A large wooden electrical transmission line support structure was snapped in this area as well, and winds were estimated to have reached 155 mph.

-Numerous videos and photographs were taken of the tornado as it tracked through this area, and it was still highly visible.
 It continued along a sharp north-northeastern path as it exited Andover and tracked through more sparsely populated areas to the west of Southwest Meadowlark Road, producing high-end EF2 damage as it destroyed a house and an outbuilding.
 The tornado weakened further and continued through rural farmland to the north-northeast of Andover, producing EF1 to low-end EF2 damage as it destroyed a farm building, snapped trees and power poles, and damaged the roof of a house.
-It caused a final area of EF0 tree damage along Southwest 30th Street to the southeast of Benton before it dissipated at 8:31 PM CST, after being on the ground for 21 minutes along a 12.89 mi path.
+It caused a final area of EF0 tree damage along Southwest 30th Street to the southeast of Benton before it dissipated at 8:31 p.m.
+CST, after being on the ground for 21 minutes along a 12.89 mi path.